EDC Las Vegas creator campaigns

 Most bad EDC briefs ask for a clean brand moment inside a messy overnight event.
 Better briefs name the moment, protect the claims, and let the creator sound like themselves.

-brand brief / redline
+brand brief cleanup

 1